robotics102/um-f25/project_0/2_eliza.md

 ```

-Here's an example from one of the original developers of the course.
-This is how the input and output should look together in the terminal window:
+Here's an example conversation with this Eliza from one of the original developers of the course.
+This is how the input and output would look together in the terminal window:

 ```
 Hello, I am Eliza.
 I'll be your therapist today.